 Do get in touch with our Customer Services team - http://worldnomads.com/contactus.aspx if you've got detailed questions.

-Safe travels. about 7 years ago
+Safe travels. over 7 years ago